sanchez/clienter/README.md

 # Clienter

+> Please be warned, this is an experiment, I am playing.
+This library is so far away from being anything more than me just having fun.
+It doesn't even have full support for things like HTTPS or compression methods, etc

 Clienter is a project designed to manage client interactions and data efficiently.
 This README provides an overview of the project, how to set it up, and how to contribute.

 ## Table of Contents